Berlin Zoo unveils panda twins on 100-day birthday | DW | 09.12.2019

 The cubs were born 100 days ago when their mother Meng Meng gave birth on August 31.

-The cubs, both male, were named Meng Yuan and Meng Xiang, translating roughly to Fulfilled Dream and Desired Dream.
+The cubs, both male, were named Meng Xiang and Meng Yuan, translating roughly to "long-awaited dream" and "dream come true."

 -